 $> scp iot/components/camel-pi4j/target/*.jar ${PI_USER}@${PI_HOST_LCD}:/home/pi/camel

-Install program Camel Program to your Raspberry Pi
+Installing the Camel Program on Your Raspberry Pi

 #